RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 **A fast, physics‑informed Bayesian VAE for surrogate modeling of known PDEs – including a synthetic demonstration that a manifold can be constructed to respect both General Relativity and Quantum Mechanics.**

+# We propose a Bayesian VAE framework that learns a Riemannian/Lorentzian manifold from data under user‑supplied physics priors.
+From the learned manifold, all geometric objects (metric, curvature, geodesics, Van Vleck determinants) are automatically computed.
+This allows rapid hypothesis testing: encode your best current theory as priors, train on real data, and extract residuals that may indicate new physics.
+We demonstrate the framework on synthetic GR data, and show that it can recover known results (98.5% waveform match) and detect simulated anomalies.
+The framework is a computational superset of traditional PDE‑based methods, offering 1000–10,000× speedups for surrogate modeling and uncertainty quantification.

-# “The claims of ‘emergence’ and ‘unification’ are speculative interpretations of a synthetic demonstration.
+## “The claims of ‘emergence’ and ‘unification’ are speculative interpretations of a synthetic demonstration.
 The only concrete, falsifiable prediction is the curvature‑dependent uncertainty relation.
 The framework’s primary contribution is fast surrogate modeling for known PDEs.”

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15304813.svg)](https://doi.org/10.5281/zenodo.15304813)